-For full program withdrawal, an applicant must submit in writing his/her intention and reason for withdrawing from an education abroad program to BOTH the MSU EAO and to the program provider (if applicable).
+For full program withdrawal, an applicant must submit in writing their intention and reason for withdrawing from an education abroad program to BOTH the Murray State EAO and to the program provider (if applicable).
 Until written notification is received in the EAO and the applicant receives a confirmation email from EAO, approved and conditional applicants are considered full participants in the program and billing will remain on the student account.
 Please do NOT withdraw your own application!

 Participants withdrawing from a program for any reason after the withdrawal deadline, found online at the Deadlines page, will be assessed any fees that cannot be recovered for the program and will forfeit their application fee.
 This may be up to the full cost of the program.
-Withdrawal fees will be charged to the participant’s MSU account.
+Withdrawal fees will be charged to the participant’s Murray State account.
 Withdrawal fees will apply whether or not the full program fee has been applied to the student account by the withdrawal date.

 Withdrawal or expulsion from programs while abroad will result in a failing course grade.
 Course grades for medical withdrawals will be considered on a case by case basis.
 Withdrawals or expulsions taking place while abroad will receive no program refund and the cost of returning home will be at the participant’s expense.
 Program cancellation due to terrorist activity or acts of nature will follow the withdrawal policy.

 It is the responsibility of the student to drop classes or withdraw from their education abroad classes through myGate when withdrawing from the program.
-Refer to the MSU “Schedule Change” policy in the Academic Bulletin for fees and restrictions.
+Refer to the Murray State 'Schedule Change' policy in the Academic Bulletin for fees and restrictions.
 Lack of participation in class or failure to pay program fees does not constitute program withdrawal.
-Spring Break program participants who attempt to drop the class after the program abroad experience will receive an E for the course.
+Program participants who attempt to drop the class after the program abroad experience will receive an E for the course.
 Students who drop/add after receiving course approvals may become ineligible for Federal Financial Aid and will be at risk of courses not transferring and/or not applying to degree completion.

-Participants receiving education abroad scholarships and Federal Financial Aid will receive them as an award on their MSU myGate account.
-If the MSU account has a zero balance, awards will then be used to cover education abroad fees that are applied to the MSU account.
+Participants receiving education abroad scholarships and Federal Financial Aid will receive them as an award on their Murray State myGate account.
+If the Murray State account has a zero balance, awards will then be used to cover education abroad fees that are applied to the Murray State account.
 For provider programs, these fees will either be refunded to the participant directly to pay the provider or will be paid directly to the provider on behalf of the student.
 It is the participant’s responsibility to ensure that education abroad fees are paid in full prior to departure.
 Participants who receive a refund of any kind are encouraged to check their myGate account and the program provider account to ensure there is a zero balance prior to utilizing refunds for other expenses.

 Study Abroad Scholarship Application

 In order to be considered for education abroad scholarships administered within the Education Abroad Office, students must first complete the online program application.
-The online scholarship application becomes available after the program application status is either ‘pending’ or ‘approved.’
+The online scholarship application is available through our program application software ViaTRM.
 Applicants must submit all required pieces of the program application along with a fully submitted Murray State general scholarship application and FAFSA for the year of travel on file with the scholarship office in order to be considered for scholarship funding.
 Incomplete applicants will not be considered under any circumstances.

 Study Abroad Scholarship Eligibility

 Eligibility guidelines for education abroad scholarships are specified at the Funding page.
 To receive an award all applicants must have a current FAFSA and a general Murray State scholarship application on file for the year of the program.
-Guidelines may include a minimum GPA requirement, specific major requirements, or financial need requirements.
-Applicants should apply only to those scholarships for which the eligibility requirements are met.
+Guidelines may include a minimum GPA requirement, specific major requirements, specific program participation, or financial need requirements.
+The online scholarship application will determine which awards students are eligible for.
 Students who do not meet the minimum eligibility requirements will not be considered.

 Study Abroad Scholarship Selection

 Applications will be reviewed by a committee.
-Award notifications are made via email to the email address provided in the online application approximately three weeks after the scholarship deadline.
+Award notifications are made via email to the student's Murray State email address approximately three weeks after the scholarship deadline.
 Scholarships are competitive and applicants should make every effort toward submitting the best application possible for the greatest chance to receive funding.
 Applications found to have falsified information will be disqualified for scholarship funding of any kind.

 Outside Scholarship Sources